tomaslibal/datalab/README.md

 # datalab

-    data lab / and labeller

 ## Purpose

+Provide the means of ownership of one's data and trained models used in machine learning applications.

+## Functions

 Store data as datapoints and add labels to each datapoint.
 Datapoints can be organized into different datasets and downloaded as labelled data.